snowplow-archive/snowplow.github.com/_posts/2015-07-29-schema-guru-0.3.0-released-for-generating-redshift-tables-from-json-scheams.md

 <h3 id="ddl-product-types">--split-product-types for specifying your tables' schema</h3>

 A JSON Schema product type consists of two or more different types, like this: `["string", "integer"]`.
-If we encounter one of these when generating Redshift table definitions, currently we use a `VARCHAR(4096)`.
+If we encounter a product type when generating Redshift table definitions, currently we use a `VARCHAR(4096)`.
 However, this loses some type safety.

 An alternative is to split a product type into multiple columns using `--split-product-types`.
 For example, this JSON property: